Microsoft/MCW-Azure-Blockchain/Hands-on lab/Hands-on lab unguided - Azure Blockchain.md

 #### Tasks to complete

-1. Login to the Azure Blockchain Workbench Web App as the "Simulated Device" user.
+1. Login to the Azure Blockchain Workbench Web App as the "Simulated Device" user

 2. Use the **Ingest Telemetry** function to send the following simulated device telemetry to the Smart Contract for compliance validation: